Lithium is widely found on earth, but to date, the market is still learning to grow and many challenges lie ahead.

 Lofty projections

 Bloomberg forecasted massive growth in both lithium mining & refining capacity for 2025, especially in China.
-Compare these figures with total production in 2020 (82,500 metric tons) and 2021 (100,000 metric tons), as noted by the USGS earlier this year.
+Compare these figures with total production in 2020 (82,500 metric tons*) and 2021 (100,000 metric tons*), as noted by the USGS earlier this year, which converted into lithium carbonate equivalent equals 439kt and 532kt.

 Pipeline looks healthy yet…